Esteban Moctezuma: Personal life

 Esteban Moctezuma is the son of architect Pedro Moctezuma Díaz Infante and María Teresa Barragán Álvarez.
 He is married to Cecilia Barbara Morfín.
 Esteban Moctezuma received a bachelor's degree in economics from the National Autonomous University of Mexico (UNAM) and a master's degree in economic policy from Cambridge University (United Kingdom).

-Esteban Moctezuma joined TV Azteca in 2002 and currently serves as chief executive officer of Fundación Azteca of the Grupo Salinas. and is a columnist for El Universal and El Economista.
+Moctezuma joined TV Azteca in 2002 and is chief executive officer of Fundación Azteca of the Grupo Salinas.
+He is a columnist for El Universal and El Economista.

-He is a direct descendant of Moctezuma II, and 9th Tlatoani of Tenochtitlan, 6th Emperor of the Mexica, 9th Emperor of the Aztec Empire.
+He is a descendant of Moctezuma II, and 9th Tlatoani of Tenochtitlan, 6th Emperor of the Mexica, 9th Emperor of the Aztec Empire.